apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

     * Windows® Server 2008, 2013 R2
   * .NET Framework 4.5, installed and enabled by default on Windows 8 and later
   * 60 MB of available disk space
-  * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
-Verify that a DNS entry was created on the client machine for the Drill node(s).
-If not, create an entry for the Drill node(s) in the HOSTS file:
+  * The client must be able to resolve the actual host name of the Drill node or nodes from the IP address.
+Verify that a DNS entry was created on the client machine for the Drill node or nodes.
+If not, create an entry in `/etc/hosts` for each node in the following format:

     `<drill-machine-IP> <drill-machine-hostname>`
-    Example: `127.0.1.1 apachedemo`
+    Example: `127.0.0.1 localhost`

 To install the driver, you need Administrator privileges on the computer.